NefertitiM/Determinants-of-Opioid-Mortality/README.md

 Multiple datasets related to opioid mortality, demographic, socioeconomic and geographic factors were used in this study.
 All datasets were acquired as .csv files.
 API keys were not available on the websites where we obtained our data.
 Once obtained, subsets of the data, pertinent to our research, were isolated (i.e. overall opioid overdose deaths with a focus on synthetic opioids).
 Once the datasets were filtered to the key subject matter, a variety of line plots, bar plots, and heatmaps were used to visualize different trends ranging from 1991 to 2023.

 ### Sample Code
-The first dataset was broken down to only look at the percentage of people living in poverty for individual states.
-By doing this, the dataframe will only show whats relevant to the question.
-I also wanted to abbreviate every state so my data would be easier to read.
+The first dataset was broken down to look at the percentage of people living in poverty for individual states.
+By doing this, the dataframe only shows relevant information.

      *df = df[['state_National', 'total_est_pct2']] df = df.dropna(inplace=False)*